Developing a comprehensive risk management strategy is essential to mitigating the supply chain issues you face today.

 Multiple suppliers are also key to minimizing supply chain risks.
 During the Coronavirus pandemic, factories began shutting down.
 Consequently, buying behavior changed dramatically, leading to cascading disruptions.
 The shortage of components, parts, and materials created a backlog and bottleneck in almost every industry.

-Adding multi-sourcing requires shifting your supply chain to become more resilient.
+Electronics multi-sourcing requires shifting your supply chain to become more resilient.
 This process is designed to create redundancy.
 If one of your suppliers shuts down, you can lean on the others to pick up the slack.
 Multiple, long-term domestic supply sources can significantly reduce your supply chain risk.

-It is important to perform a risk analysis, configure your supply chain in such a way that it overlaps, and maintain operational capacity.
+It is important to perform a risk analysis, to configure your supply chain in such a way that it overlaps, and to maintain operational capacity.
 When reviewing your supply chain, you should ask yourself the following questions:

 - In the event of a problem, can we substitute for this supplier?